Join GLA’s database of volunteer attorneys and patent agents who provide legal assistance to inventors across the state!

 Do I need malpractice insurance?

-GLA requires all its volunteer attorneys to be covered by legal malpractice insurance.
-Due to the cost, GLA cannot provide malpractice insurance coverage for our volunteer attorneys.
+Tennessee PATENTS requires all its volunteer patent agents to be covered by legal malpractice insurance.
+Due to the cost, Tennessee PATENTS cannot provide malpractice insurance coverage for our volunteer patent agents.
 However, your own insurance should cover your pro bono work.
 Check with your carrier to make sure of your coverage.

 What about clients that do not qualify for free legal services?